cstjean/JukitLearnBase.jl/README.md

 Overview
 -----

 There's a detailed description of the API [here](docs/API.md).
-For most algorithms, it boils down to this:
+For models with simple hyperparameters, it boils down to this:

 ```julia
 import ScikitLearnBase